NOAA Ocean Exploration Explorer-in-Training Program

 Application Timelines

-Applications for the 2-4 week expedition-based opportunities will be accepted on a rolling basis, with a priority deadline of January 31st, 2023.
-After this priority deadline, applications will still be accepted until all slots are filled for the 2023 field season.
+Applications for the 2 to 4-week expedition-based opportunities will be accepted on a rolling basis, with a priority deadline of January 31, 2024.
+After this priority deadline, applications will still be accepted until all slots are filled for the 2024 field season.
+Please note: If you have indicated availability for later in the year, you may not hear back from our office regarding your application status until after April 2024.

 Additional Information